 I’m also continuing work on a piece for an upcoming SPA exhibit called Picture That Poem.
 I need to finish painting the text on boards that will be affixed to the sides of the sculpture (you can see the first row in the image below).
 The poem is called Reincarnation, and is by my mother, Sandy McKinney:

-The part that arrives at heaven's chop-shop
+The part that arrives at heaven's chop-shopdoesn't leave much to work with, but you're

 one of the lucky ones.
 Reliable sources